-- 1. Move the SPP embedded sessions recordings from local SPP to an archive server. - If the join has not been started, you can use the SPP user interface to archive existing SPP sessions: - 1.
+- 1. The SPP embedded sessions module was remove in SPP 6.0 LTS so this step should have been completed earlier.
+If not, move the SPP embedded sessions recordings from local SPP to an archive server. - If the join has not been started, you can use the SPP user interface to archive existing SPP sessions: - 1.
 Set up the archive server.
-Navigate to For more information, see Archive servers on page 337. - 2.
+Navigate to For more information, see Archive servers on page 344. - 2.
 Assign the archive server to the SPP appliances.
 SPP moves the files and deletes the local file storage. - 3.
 Verify the recordings have been archived by comparing the session events in the Activity Center with the actual recording files on the archive server. - 4.
 Test the playback of a recording stored on the archive server.
 You will need to download it before you can play it.
-For more information, see Replaying a session on page 136. - If the join is complete, use the API to archive existing SPP sessions. - a.
+For more information, see Replaying a session on page 143. - If the join is complete, use the API to archive existing SPP sessions. - a.
 Use the API PUT Core/v2/SessionArchiveConfigs/{id}.
 Call this API giving it the ID of the archive server (GET Core/v2/ArchiveServers) and the ID of the appliance (GET Core/SessionArchiveConfigs).
 Calling the above POST API will assign an archive server to archive session recordings.
 Within a few minutes, all remaining recordings will be moved to the archive server and removed from the local SPP storage. - b.
 Test the playback of a recording stored on the archive server.
 You will need to download it before you can play it.
-For more information, see Replaying a session on page 136. - Ensure the join is performed when open access requests are not pending, if possible.
+For more information, see Replaying a session on page 143. - 2.
+Ensure the join is performed when open access requests are not pending, if possible.

 When the SPS session connection is joined, open access requests are automatically closed.
-When you double-click the event in the Activity Center, the event details Action is Evicted. - 3.
-Back up your appliances and archive servers.
-For more information, see Backup and Retention settings on page 335.
+When you double-click the event in the Activity Center, the event details Action is Evicted.

+3. Back up your appliances and archive servers.
+For more information, see Backup and Retention settings on page 343.